-This extended component protects the TSF data using cryptographic algorithms, and it is
+This extended component protects the TSF data using cryptographic algorithms, and it is therefore placed in the FCS class with a single component.

-5.2.4 Extended: Cryptographic Operation (Random Bit Generation) (FCS_RBG)
+5.2.4 Extended: Cryptographic Operation (Random Bit Generation) (FCS\RBG)

 This family defines requirements for random bit generation to ensure that it is performed in accordance with selected standards and seeded by an entropy source.